Jump to page content

 The final design

-Shown above is the final design.
+Shown below is the final design.
 The fire can now be seen behind Pixelcritter.
 I decided to use a purer shade of red for the text, as well as brighten up the colour of the snake itself.
 The original text used my Java Girl typeface, but to give the banner a more tailored and original style I tweaked the letters quite noticeably.
 This stage also involved reducing the Photoshop layer effects into regular layers to be substantially tweaked; this included reducing the undesirable aspects of the inner shadow, and limiting the range of the outer glow beyond the control of Photoshop 5.
-To leave the .net part more visible, it itself was tweaked substantially.
+To leave the “.net” part more visible, it itself was tweaked substantially.

 Smaller text was also used for the instance of the banner to be used on normal site pages, as well as for the blog subdomain heading.
 Since Java Girl is a bitmapped font at 16 and 36 pt only, the anti-aliasing had to be removed from the scaled down copies of the text.